DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 # Final thoughts

 I really enjoy infrastructure as code and automation in general.
-Since everything is described in code, I have a complete understanding of how I've configured my server, and of what resources I use in my AWS account.
+Since everything is described in code, I have a complete understanding of how I've configured my server and of what resources I use in my AWS account.
 If the need should arise, I can tear down my server and recreate it from scratch just by running my github actions workflow.
 This gives me both comfort and confidence.

 I did not cover how I deploy services (docker containers) to the server in this post.
 There's actually a few different ways you could do this, which I might cover in a future post.